fuermowei/PAMI/README.md

 ## Modules
 In addition to the main branch, there are four other branches in the repository.
-- functional: It contains some useful functions such as visualization, smoothing, and other operations.
+- **functional**: It contains some useful functions such as visualization, smoothing, and other operations.
-- methods: They also contain the code for the methods used in the comparative experiments in our paper.
+- **methods**: They also contain the code for the methods used in the comparative experiments in our paper.
-- experiment: It contains the code for experiments such as pointing game and insertion game.
+- **experiment**: It contains the code for experiments such as pointing game and insertion game.
-- images: The original images used for demonstration in the paper are provided here for users' convenience.
+- **images**: The original images used for demonstration in the paper are provided here for users' convenience.

 ## Requirements
 - Install pytorch, torchvision